FrontEndFoxes/curriculum/workshop/minis/mini1.md

 }
 ```

-Now after clicking the refresh button in the browser window.
-You should see an object in your console.
+Now after clicking the refresh button in the browser window, you should see an object in your console.
 Drill into it by clicking its left-hand arrow.
 We are interested in its `data` field.
 You can see we have a status `success` and a message with an image URL.

 ## Use the API

 Let's replace our `currentDogLink` with the loaded one.
-At this point we can remove the static value from it:
+At this point we can remove its static value:

 ```js
 data() {